 Selected Publications and Presentations

-Love, S., Sanders, M., Metzler, C., Prinz, R. & Kast, E. (2012).
+Love, S., Sanders, M., Metzler, C., Prinz, R. & Kast, E. (2013).
 Enhancing accessibility and engagement in evidence-based parenting programs to reduce maltreatment: Conversations with vulnerable parents.
-Journal of Public Child Welfare (in press).
+Journal of Public Child Welfare, 7(1), 20–38.

 Love, S., Levin, A. & Park, H-S. (Submitted).
 College on the road to recovery for Post 9/11 veterans: Psychosocial correlates of military students.
 Journal of Student Affairs Research and Practice (in review).

-Love, S., White, T., DeBose, H. & Loprieno, D. (submitted).
+White, T., Love, S., DeBose, H. & Loprieno, D. (2015).
 The changing landscape race, culture, and family life: Interracial couples’ contributions to the conversations.
-Journal of Comparative Family Studies (in review).
+World Journal of Social Science Research (in press).

 Love, S., Park, H-S., & DeBose, H. (2011).
 Moving from knowledge to understanding: YouTube in the classroom.
 National Social Science Technology Journal, 1(4).